bodharth10/R-Cran-Indexer/README.md

 The code is developed by following basic ruby OOP and SOLID priciples explained below :

-Single Responsibility Principle (SRP): Each class has a single responsibility.
-For example, the PackageIndexer class is responsible for indexing packages, the PackageFetcher class is responsible for fetching packages, the PackageParser class is responsible for parsing packages, and so on.
+SOLID principles are used in the following ways:

+Single Responsibility Principle (SRP):
+Each class has a single responsibility, making it easy to maintain and test.

+PackageDownloader class is responsible for downloading the package information from CRAN.
+PackageParser class is responsible for parsing the package information in a format that can be indexed.
+PackageExtractor class is responsible for extracting package information from the package tarball.
+PackageIndexer class is responsible for indexing package information in a structured format.
-Open/Closed Principle (OCP): The code is open for extension but closed for modification.
-For example, the PackageIndexer class can be extended to support indexing packages from other package managers, without modifying its existing code.
+Open/Closed Principle (OCP):
+The code is open to extension but closed to modification.
+It means the code can be easily extended by adding new functionality without modifying the existing code.

-Dependency Inversion Principle (DIP): The code uses dependency injection to invert dependencies.
-For example, the PackageIndexer class takes instances of PackageFetcher, PackageParser, and PackageDownloader classes as constructor arguments.
-This allows for flexibility and testability, as different implementations of these classes can be injected into the PackageIndexer class, without modifying its existing code.
+The CranPackageIndexer class can be extended to support new sources of package information or new ways of indexing the package information.
+Liskov Substitution Principle (LSP):
+The code follows LSP because the PackageExtractor class can be substituted with another class that has the same interface to extract package information.

+Interface Segregation Principle (ISP):
+The code follows ISP because each class has a well-defined interface with methods that are specific to its functionality.

+Dependency Inversion Principle (DIP):
+The code follows DIP because the CranPackageIndexer class depends on abstractions (PackageDownloader, PackageParser, and PackageIndexer) rather than concrete implementations.
+It means that the implementation of these classes can be changed without affecting the CranPackageIndexer class.

 All the code is implemented by following the Test Driven Development approach(TDD) using RSpec.